ZeynepM-Yalcin/elanco-tick-tracker/README.md

 ## How AI Was Used in This Project
 AI (Claude) was used throughout as a support tool, not to write the project for me.
 Specifically:

-- Debugging — when errors came up (like the missing image_path column or the counter not updating), I used AI to help diagnose what was wrong and understand why
+- Debugging: when errors came up (like the missing image_path column or the counter not updating), I used AI to help diagnose what was wrong and understand why
-- Explaining concepts — when I didn't understand something (like how INSERT OR IGNORE works), I asked AI to explain it so I actually learned it
+- Explaining concepts: when I didn't understand something (like how INSERT OR IGNORE works), I asked AI to explain it so I actually learned it
-- Talking through decisions — things like how to structure the API, how to handle the unreliable external Elanco endpoint, and how to present the demo
+- Talking through decisions: things like how to structure the API, how to handle the unreliable external Elanco endpoint, and how to present the demo
-- Checking my work — reviewing code I had already written to spot potential issues
+- Checking my work: reviewing code I had already written to spot potential issues
-- Documentation - I used AI to clearly write the Readme and Architecture files
+- Documentation: supporting with clearly writing Readme and Architecture files

-** What AI was not used for: **
+**What AI was not used for:**
 - AI did not design the app or come up with the idea
 - All final decisions were made by me
 - I understood everything in the codebase and could explain any part of it